Table of Contents

 - What it measures: How happy and engaged developers are with their work environment and tools.

 - Why it matters: Happy developers are more productive and less likely to burn out.
-Satisfaction impacts code quality and team retention.
+Satisfaction affects code quality and team retention.

 - How to measure: Use surveys to ask developers about their workload, tools, and ability to focus on meaningful tasks.